Shopify/slate/packages/slate-analytics/README.md

 Emits Slate usage events, performance data, and errors to Shopify analytics platform.
 Also manages user consent for collecting data while using Slate.

-Consent is always asked for new users or if the data we collect has changed and may result in a potential change in concent.
+Consent is always asked for new users or if the data we collect has changed in a manor that requires a reconfirmation of concent.
 The goal of Slate analytics is to collect non-sensitive, real user metrics which will be used to improve Slate's development experience.

 ### Data Collected